Tuesday, November 7 from 8am to 4pm

 Important: The registration fee for the conference does not include the pre-conference workshops.

-Pre-Conference Workshop 1
+Pre-Conference Workshop 1 – SOLD OUT

 This one-day workshop is a joint initiative of FNHMA and the Canadian Institute for Health Information (CIHI).
 The workshop is designed for health managers, directors and others who are interested in building practical skills and knowledge in working with health data and indicators.

 This hands-on workshop will include discussion, group activities, case studies, practical exercises, and sharing of First Nations health data success stories.
 Throughout the day, we will draw on the materials and knowledge in FNHMA’s newest publication: FOCUS on Wellness: A Strengths-Based Indicator Tool for First Nation Health.